GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/Layout_sample/basiclayout_sample/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/Layout_sample/rnlayout/App.js) code.

 ### How do I overlap several widgets on top of one another?
 In React Native, we can overlap several components by using `absolute` positioning.

-In Flutter, we use [`Stack`](https://docs.flutter.io/flutter/widgets/Stack-class.html) to arrange widgets on top of a base widget.
+Flutter uses the [`Stack`](https://docs.flutter.io/flutter/widgets/Stack-class.html) widget to arrange children widgets on top of each other.
 The widgets can entirely or partially overlap the base widget.

 `Stack` positions its children relative to the edges of its box.
 This class is useful if you simply want to overlap several children.
 ```dart